MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-operations-guide-overview.md

 -   Managing discovery and agents

-    This section provides guidance for managing discovery and agent installation on a Windows, UNIX, Linux and Nano Server operating systems from the Operations console or manually from the command-line.
+    This section provides guidance for managing discovery and agent installation on a Windows, UNIX, Linux, and Nano Server operating systems from the Operations console or manually from the command line.

 -   [Using management packs](manage-overview-management-pack.md)